IDMNYU/IdeationPrototypingSpring19-Bennett/schedule.md

             <li> Going further for extra credit: Develop a 150 Word List, further exploring your developments and ideas.
             </li>
             <li>
                 Create a post that is a written statement regarding what your Future project is going to be about.
 What is the story?
 What is the message?
 What are some possible  objects?
-What are some possible the delivery mediums?
             </li>
             </ul>
         </li>